Establishing the Georgia Colony

 Georgia Colony

 Twenty trustees received funding from Parliament and a charter from the King, issued in June 1732.
-The charter granted the trustees the powers of a corporation; they could elect their own governing body, make land grants, and enact their own laws and taxes.
-Since the corporation was a charitable body, none of the trustees could receive any land from, or hold a paid position in, the corporation.
+The charter granted the trustees the powers of a corporation; they could elect their own governing body, make land grants, and enact their laws and taxes.
+Since the corporation was a charitable body, none of the trustees could receive any land from or hold a paid position in the corporation.
 Also, since the undertaking was designed to benefit the poor, the trustees placed a 500-acre limit on the size of individual land holdings.
-People who had received charity and who had not purchased their own land could not sell or borrow money against it.
-The trustees wanted to avoid the situation in South Carolina, which had very large plantations and extreme gaps between the wealthy and the poor.
+People who had received charity and had not purchased their land could not sell or borrow money against it.
+The trustees wanted to avoid the situation in South Carolina, which had vast plantations and extreme gaps between the wealthy and the poor.

 Georgia Colonists